publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch23/schIV/ptA/m__us_usc_t12_s2154a.md

     (b) __Adoption of bylaws__

-        Subject to approval by shareholders under subsection (c)(2) of this section, each bank and association shall adopt bylaws, developed by its board of directors, that provide for the capitalization of the institution in accordance with subsection (c)(1) of this section.
+        Subject to approval by shareholders under subsection (c)(2), each bank and association shall adopt bylaws, developed by its board of directors, that provide for the capitalization of the institution in accordance with subsection (c)(1).

     (c) __Requirements of bylaws__

         (1) __In general__

-        Notwithstanding any other provision of this chapter, the bylaws adopted under subsection (b) of this section—
+        Notwithstanding any other provision of this chapter, the bylaws adopted under subsection (b)—

             (A) shall provide for such classes, par value, and amounts of the stock of the institution, the manner in which such stock shall be issued, transferred, and retired, and the payment of dividends and patronage refunds, as determined appropriate by the Board of Directors, subject to this section;